amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Scalable, dynamic false-positive detection
 ------------------------------------------

-To identify the false-positive rate, we first must identify whether a flag is a false or true positive.
-Currently, detecting false positives requires a person to manually evaluate the output of each linting flag.
-This does not scale to even small document sets.
-The problem is made worse when you consider that, each time the linter is run, the process must be repeated.
+Computing false-positive rates means identifing whether a flag is a false or true positive.
+Currently, detecting false positives requires manually evaluation.
+This does not scale well.
+Worse, each time the linter is run, the process must be repeated.

 To address dynamic documents, it would be useful to detect when an error has already been flagged.
-Until this is addressed, a false-positive analysis will only be efficient when performed over static corpora of documents.
+Until this is addressed, a false-positive analysis can only be efficient on static corpora.
 Adding this ability would also allow people to turn off an instance of a flag in a persistent manner.

 We are investigating scalable dynamic false-positive detection.
 One approach divides tasks into isolable chunks.
 Combined with a process for rapidly evaluating those chunks makes checking for false positives easier across-the-board.
 It also would open the door to load-distribution mechanisms (such as crowdsourcing).

-This would require solving some decision-theoretic problems to efficiently sample the false-positive rate as it applies particular linting flags or even entire rules.
+This requires solving decision-theoretic problems for sampling false-positive rate sampling.
+This can be applied at various levels of organisation: corpora, documents, and even rules across documents.
+..
 If this can be accomplished and automated, we could easily estimate the false positives found in a paper or corpus.
-More generally, we could build even richer versions of the generalized lintscore metric based not only on the similarity of a document to a corpus, but on the identity of the rules themselves.
+.. we could build even richer versions of the generalized lintscore metric based not only on the similarity of a document to a corpus, but on the identity of the rules themselves.

 ..
 Prosewash: False positive elimination as a service
 .. --------------------------------------------------